bradrn/brassica/docs/Reference.md

   The result contains every element of the preceding category, preserving their order,
     except for those which are present in `Category`.

+([Autosegments](#phonetic-features-and-autosegments) have somewhat special behaviour with intersection and subtraction: see the relevant section for details.)

 If no character is present before the category name, the chosen operation depends on the category name: